 Founded by the Lagos State Government in 1979, Lasaco Assurance PLC can trace its origin to the Lagos State Assurance Company Limited.

 The company provides both composite insurance and financial services and it obtained its licence as an insurer on the 7th of July 1980.
 Subsequently, the company began operations on the 1st of August 1980.

 The company has a network of 13 branch office spread across the entire country.
 The services are not only limited to insurance and they include:

 - Insurance and Special risks,

 - Real estate

-Their insurance portfolio include the engineering and construction industry, banking and finance, manufacturing, agriculture, travel as well as the oil and gas industry.
+By the detailed reports made by personal injury attorney in Mobile, AL, their insurance portfolio include the engineering and construction industry, banking and finance, manufacturing, agriculture, travel as well as the oil and gas industry.

 LASACO was recapitalized in 2007 and currently the company has assets of over N9 billion.
 The current chairman of LASACO is Mr Aderinola Disu, a seasoned lawyer and insurance broker.